 Why the Autistic Experience at Work Matters

 April marks Autism Awareness Month, an observance that elicits varied reactions within the autism community itself.
 Some embrace the opportunity for visibility, while others question whether "awareness" alone is sufficient.
-However, given the persistence of outdated attitudes toward autistic individuals and their capabilities in the workplace, it's worth revisiting why understanding and appreciating the autistic experience of work matters now more than ever.
+However, given the persistence of outdated attitudes toward autistic individuals and their capabilities in the workplace, it is worth revisiting why understanding and appreciating the autistic experience of work matters now more than ever.

 Understanding Autism: Beyond the Stereotypes